Amanpreet04-1993/Customer-Retention-Churn-Risk-Analysis/README.md

 **Part 3 - ###Services Customer signed Up for ###**

-7 Power Queries has been added to the dax to created complicated CALCULATive percentage system
+7 Power Queries has been added to the DAX to created complicated Calculative percentage system
 ![Singup Screenshot](https://github.com/user-attachments/assets/62eb4ffa-1804-49c9-a8ac-798da7e127c4)

 Each one has its own uniquie and fundamental importance